ZeiadSamir/Image-Processing-NodeJS/README.md

 ## Avoid issues

 * UPDATE
- : if you face any err "'ts-node' is not recognized as an internal or external command, operable program or batch file." then you have to install ts-node globally >> in terminal >> npm install -g ts-node.
+ : if you face any err <ul>"'ts-node' is not recognized as an internal or external command, operable program or batch file."</ul>
+  then you have to install ts-node globally >> in terminal >> npm install -g ts-node.